-Like the foot-alignment constraints in (6), the head-alignment constraints in (7) are assumed to be gradiently violable (see footnote 2): a violation is assessed for each syllable that separates the designated edge of the head foot from the designated edge of the PrWd.
-Note also that these constraints, again like those in (6), are "opposites" of each other.
+Like the foot-alignment constraints in (6), the head-alignment constraints in (7) are assumed to be gradiently violable: a violation is assessed for each syllable that separates the designated edge of the head foot from the designated edge of the PrWd.
+Note also that these constraints, again like those in (6), are intuitively "opposites" of each other.
 However, unlike those in (6), the constraints in (7) target a unique element: the head foot of the PrWd as opposed to all feet in the PrWd.
 There is no opportunity for the higher-ranked of the constraints in (7) to pass a decision among output candidates to the lower-ranked one, because every violation of one of these constraints translates into a nonviolation of the other; any set of candidates that tie on one of the constraints (i.e., violate or satisfy it equally) necessarily tie on the other.
 No matter what the rest of the constraint hierarchy dictates, the lower-ranked of the constraints in (7) is guaranteed to be inactive; that is, it is guaranteed never to be able to make a decision between any two competing output candidates.

-This is a corollary of Prince's (1997) Total Deactivation Property, noted by Grimshaw (1997) with respect to a pair of morphosyntactic clitic-alignment constraints.
+This is a corollary of Prince's (1997) Total Deactivation Property, noted by Grimshaw (2001) with respect to a pair of morphosyntactic clitic-alignment constraints.
 The uniqueness of the target and the gradient violability of the alignment constraints in (7) and of those considered by Grimshaw entails a one-to-one correspondence between violations of one constraint and nonviolations of the other, so that their combined violations always total the same number (as long as the members of the candidate set are of equal length).
-This is shown by the calculations in the table below, where α is the unique element (the head foot, the case-marked clitic, etc.) targetted by the pair of alignment constraints.